cognitom/dominiq/README.md

 update()
 ```

-`extract()` gets a whole data from DOM tree, but what we need is the data has just changed.
+`extract()` gets a whole data from DOM tree, but what we need is the data which has just changed.
 So here is a little improvement:

 ```javascript
 import {toData} from 'dominiq'